oelin/flare/README.md

 ### Headers

 Stream headers are used to communicate metadata about a stream to clients.
 For example, they may indicate how stream chunks have been encoded or provide a natural language description of the stream.
-While stream headers are completely arbitrary, we recommend following the conventions described [here](https://github.com/oelin/flare-guidelines#stream-headers).
+While stream headers are completely arbitrary, we recommend following the guidelines described [here](https://github.com/oelin/flare-guidelines#stream-headers).

 ### Content